This post may contain affiliate links. Please read my disclosure policy for more info.

 This can look like creating goals within your current job or creating goals for a change in career.

-It’s important to have clear goals set for your finances, whether it’s growing your savings or building up your credit.
+It’s important to have clear goals set for your finances, whether it’s growing your savings or building up your credit, or getting a better paying job.

 Physical Environment Goals